Pyligent/food101-image-classification/README.md

     - Add the split the data into a training and validation sets?
     - Add the label the inputs?
     - Add data augment transforms
-    - add the test set?
+    - add the test set
-    - Wrap in dataloaders and create the DataBunch?
+    - Wrap in dataloaders and create the DataBunch

 #### 2.1 Explore the Data set images